ruyrybeyro/chrootvpn/README.md

 . if TZ is not set before the script or edited, default time is TZ='Europe/Lisbon';

-. if issues connecting to VPN after first installation/OS upgrade, reboot.
+. if issues connecting to VPN after first installation/OS upgrade, reboot;

+.
+If asking to install software, most of the time, either CShell daemon is not up, or firefox policy was not installe or Firefox is a snap. do ./vpn.sh start *and* visit https://localhost:14186/id

 COMPATIBILITY